-The Child Support Agency (CSA) can ask you to:
+The Child Maintenance Service and the Child Support Agency (CSA) can ask you to:

 - give information about your employee so they can work out the right amount of child maintenance

 - set up a deduction from earnings order (DEO)

 - answer enquiries from other organisations who collect payments of child maintenance on their behalf

 You may also be given an attachment of earnings order (AEO) by a court.

 Your legal obligations when deducting child maintenance